Meet Master of American Watercolor — Thomas Schaller

-For the same reason, I tend to avoid the more stain-based pigments, as they will simply dye the surface of the paper and for me—can result in a work that appears more flat — less alive.
+For the same reason, I tend to avoid the more stain-based pigments.
+They will simply dye the surface of the paper and, for me, can result in a work that appears more flat — less alive.

-Within reason, the more textured the better—for the reasons stated above.
+Within reason, the more textured the better (for the reasons stated above).
 So I use rough-surfaced Saunders Waterford or Fabriano Artistico most often.
-Usually I avoid thicker papers—as they can tend to absorb too much pigment and can flatten the appearance of a work as it dries.
+Usually I avoid thicker papers because they tend to absorb too much pigment and can flatten the appearance of a work as it dries.
 So 140lb (300gsm) is the weight I usually prefer.

 Arches has a beautiful texture, but tends to have a lot of sizing.
 While it is great for harder edges, it is not always quite as good for wet-in-wet effects.
 With softer papers such as Saunders, the wet paint/water solution will literally mix within the fibers of the paper itself.

-After all, there is no one “right” way to paint in watercolor—or to do most anything else.
-There is only the way that works best for you—only the way in which your own unique voice can be formed and can be heard telling the stories to which you alone could ever know the words.
+After all, there is no one “right” way to paint in watercolor, or to do most anything else for that matter.
+There is only the way that works best for you, only the way in which your own unique voice can be formed and can be heard telling the stories to which you alone could ever know the words.

 Examples of his work have recently been added to the permanent collections of the Tchoban Foundation’s Museum for Architectural Drawing in Berlin and the Pacific Arts Foundation in Newport Beach.
-Tom has authored two books; the best-selling, and AIA award winner, Architecture in Watercolor, and The Art of Architectural Drawing.
-He is currently at work on his third book, and has recently released a video and DVD series by F&W Media Group and Artist Network TV.
+Tom has authored two books; the best-selling, and AIA award winner, Architecture in Watercolor and The Art of Architectural Drawing.
+He is currently at work on his third book, and has recently released a video and DVD series: Capturing Light in Watercolor: Figure Painting, which is available now.